 We round up the best things we learned at Google I/O 2014 including new Android L, Android Wear news, Google Fit, Android Auto, Chromebooks and more.
 Oh, and don't forget Android TV.
-(See also: Google I/O keynote as it happened.)
+Also see: Google I/O 2015 live stream, live blog.

 Although Google I/O is a developer conference, like other firms with similar events Google uses the I/O event as a platform to announced and launch new products.
 In this instance it made a play for world domination, outlining a future in which Android shall speak unto Chrome, with wearables, cars and TVs that all utilise the same apps and play the same games.
 It's worth pointing out that there wasn't much hard news at I/O. Most of what was outlined was a vision, aimed at inspiring developers.
 But the picture painted was either cool or frightening, depending on how you view Google.
 Also see: Android L offers remarkable battery life, but it's no faster than KitKat

 Google was releasing new APIs and SDKs in order to encourage developers to make the apps that will encourage you to buy an Android TV, or put Android Auto in your car.
 As such it won't change your world right now... but if Google's vision comes to fruition, we will be living in an Android world.